VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 lab 1.
 Meanwhile, we will collect some basic results from everyone's model and examine the correlations between different parameters together.

+Bonus Question: Overshooting in MESA starts overshoot_f0 scale heights into the convection zone.
+If you use step overshooting, the overshooting ends overshoot_f scale heights above the start of overshooting, after which the overshoot mixing goes to zero.
+But how does MESA define where the overshooting stops when you use exponential overshooting, which never goes all the way to zero?

+{{< details title="Click here to show the answer" closed="true" >}}

+By default, MESA kills the exponential overshoot beyond the point where it drops to 100 cm$^2$/s.
+This is actually a rather high lower limit and can significantly diminish the impact of the overshooting.
+Using the overshoot_D_min field, you can alter this lower limit.

+{{< /details >}}

 16. Go into